Skip to content

 ```

-To highlight a code block, add the language alias like css or js to the code block.
-For example, the CSS code in the previous example will wrap between ```css and ``` as follows:
+To highlight a code block, add a language alias such as css or js to the code fence.
+For example, the CSS code above uses ```css```:

 ```css